Why are my emails ending up in spam?

 • Technical factors

-– Sender address differs significantly from the sender stored in DNS.
+– Sender address is very different from the sender stored in DNS.

 – Large attachments or unusual formats.